From Procedures, Objects, Actors, Components, Services, to Agents -- A Comparative Analysis of the History and Evolution of Programming Abstractions: Abstraction Level

 \subsection{Interoperability Languages}

-Let us look at {\em interoperability} {\em middlewares}, which specify and standardize the {\em exchange} of information.
-CORBA object-oriented middleware designed by OMG \cite{corba} standardizes, through an {\em interface description language} (IDL), the {\em types} of data exchanged.
+Let us now examine {\em interoperability middleware}, which specifies and standardizes the exchange of information.
+CORBA object-oriented middleware designed by OMG \cite{corba} standardizes, through an {\em interface description language} (IDL), the types of data exchanged.
 The analogue for agents further refines the way information is exchanged.
-The IDL of CORBA is substituted\footnote{Actually more than that, as it will be explained in next paragraph.} by a more general {\em agent communication language} ({\em ACL}).
-In addition to the specific {\em content} of the message, an ACL communication can specify:
+The IDL of CORBA is substituted (see details in next paragraph) by a more general agent communication language (ACL).
+In addition to the specific content of the message, an ACL communication can specify:

 \begin{itemize}